 - 1 teaspoon vanilla bean paste (or 1 tablespoon vanilla extract or the seeds of one vanilla bean)

-- sliced fresh berries for serving, if desired
+- fresh berries for serving, if desired

 Instructions